 Getting A Permit

 No auditions required.
 All are welcome and encouraged to apply.
+A performer does not have to be a Cambridge resident in order to obtain a performance permit.
 We look forward to serving you and having your creativity enliven public spaces of Cambridge.

 Performer permits issued: Mondays: 9 A.M. - 8 P.M.

 Tuesdays, Wednesdays, Thursdays: 9 A.M. - 5 P.M.

 Performers who have received a non-criminal citation within the last year must settle any outstanding fines prior to applying for a new permit.
 All fines of this type should be paid in the City Clerk's office located in the Cambridge City Hall at 795 Massachusetts Ave.
 Following payment, a receipt must be presented to Cambridge Arts staff in order to apply for and obtain a new permit.

 On a seasonal basis, CAC hires street performance monitors to check permits, compliance with the ordinance and maintain a balance between the interests of the performers, businesspeople, and residents.
 In case of concerns regarding street performers, you may contact the Cambridge Arts Council at (617) 349-4380.
 If there is a disturbance after CAC office hours, please contact the After-Hours Street Performer Program Hotline or contact the Cambridge City Police Department at 349-3300.
 Ask for the Dispatch Desk and report the problem.